cqcallaw/www/content/blog/borderlands-3-in-proton.md

 +++

-Borderlands 3 recently became available through Steam, and I'm happy to report it plays quite well in Proton with the commonly available Media Foundation work-arounds are installed.
+Borderlands 3 recently became available through Steam, and I'm happy to report it plays quite well in Proton with the commonly available Media Foundation work-arounds installed.
 My Nvidia GTX 1080 yields a respectible 50 FPS at 2560x1440 with "Badass" quality settings.

 Out-of-the box, I noticed a lot of choppiness in the framerate which disappears after the first few minutes of gameplay, even with the lowest quality settings.
 This is consistent with shader cache warmup issues, so I configured a dedicated, peristent shader cache with [Steam launch options](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947):